willkg/douglas/docs/syndication.rst

 .. _FeedValidator: http://feedvalidator.org/

-Additionally, feel free to ask on the pyblosxom-users mailing list.
+Additionally, feel free to ask on the douglas-users mailing list.